tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 [Test accounts](../../../forms/create_test_merchant_account) need to be configured to enable Batch Payment functionality.
 We enable the functionality on request.
 You just need to email [support.northamerica@bambora.com](mailto:support.northamerica@bambora.com) with your test account ID.

-## Authorising requests
+## Authorizing requests

-All requests to the Batch Payment API must be authorised.
+All requests to the Batch Payment API must be authorized.
 You can authorized a request by passing your merchant ID and API passcode in the Authorization header.

 > You can generate an API key for the Batch Payment API in the [Member Area](https://web.na.bambora.com/).
 After logging in, select **administration**,  then **account settings**, and finally **order settings**.

 > On the Order Settings page, you'll find the **Batch File Upload*** section.
 Here you can set an API access code by clicking the **Generate New Code** button.
 Once you have a new code, click **Update** at the bottom of the page.

-The authorisation string is a base64 encoded concatenation of merchant_id, ":", and api_key.
+The authorization string is a base64 encoded concatenation of merchant_id, ":", and api_key.
 You Authorization header will be formatted like this.

 `Authorization: Passcode Base64Encoded(merchant_id:passcode)`

-### Authorising as an ISV
+### Authorizing as an Integrated Software Vendor (ISV)

 If you have a partner account with us, you can specify the sub-merchant account on which to process the batched transactions.

-- Authorise the API request as by passing your merchant ID and API passcode in the Authorization header.
+- Authorize the API request as by passing your merchant ID and API passcode in the Authorization header.
-- Specify the he sub-merchant account id in the body.
+- Specify the sub-merchant account id in the body.

 ## Request format

-A batch request is a single HTTP request containing data for multiple transaction, using the `multipart/form-data` content type.
+A batch request is a single HTTP request containing data for multiple transactions, using the `multipart/form-data` content type.
 The transaction data is passed in .csv format.
 You can read more about the `content-type` and `boundary` directives on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).

 The JSON object and file data are passed on a Content-Disposition headers.
 You can read more about them on [MDN](https://developer.mozilla.org/es/docs/Web/HTTP/Headers/Content-Disposition).

-In addition to the content type and authorisation headers, you will need to specify the filetype as 'STD'.
+In addition to the content type and authorization headers, you will need to specify the filetype as 'STD'.

 ### Format of batched data